 - Chocolate Chips: We went for vegan dark chocolate chips but you could use any chocolate of choice.
 You can either use chocolate chips or chop up some chocolate.
 Just know that depending on the size of your chunks, the texture of these cookies might change slightly.
 Use semi-sweet chocolate chips for a recipe that's lower in sugar.

-- Peanut Butter: Adds the nice peanut flavors we're after and acts as a binder.
+- Natural Peanut Butter: Adds the nice peanut flavors we're after and acts as a binder.
 Since the recipe doesn't include (flax) eggs, butter or oil, we need peanut butter to produce a sticky dough.
 For the recipe to turn out perfect, use peanut butter that consists of 100% peanuts and nothing else (except for a pinch of salt maybe, then you won’t need to add it afterward).
 Make sure there are no added oils or other additives included.
 We used smooth, creamy peanut butter but the recipe works just as well with chunky peanut butter.
 If you don't have peanut butter on hand you could use almond butter or cashew butter instead, but this will result in slightly different flavors.

 - (Plant) Milk: To make vegan peanut butter cookies we recommend using unsweetened plant milk.
 In this recipe, I used oat milk because it's naturally on the sweeter side.
 You could use any milk of choice though such as almond milk, soy milk or cashew milk.
 Whole milk would also work if you don't need this recipe to be dairy-free or vegan.